qiskit-community/qiskit-experiments/docs/tutorials/randomized_benchmarking.rst

 - a layer of uniformly random one-qubit Cliffords at the beginning and the end of the circuit.

-Unlike other RB experiments in Qiskit Experiments, the backend must be specified when the experiment is instantiated because :math:`\Omega` depends on the backend's connectivity.
-Additionally, :math:`\mathbb{L}`
+Even though a `MirrorRB` experiment can be instantiated without a backend, the backend must be specified when the circuits are sampled because :math:`\Omega` depends on the backend's connectivity.

 In standard and interleaved RB, $n$-qubit circuits of varying lengths :math:`\ell` that compose to the identity are run on a device, and the